open-mmlab/mmaction2/docs/en/advanced_guides/customize_logging.md

 ## Flexible Logging System

-MMAction2 configure the logging system by LogProcessor in [default_runtime](/configs/_base_/default_runtime.py) in default, which is equivalent to:
+MMAction2 configures the logging system by LogProcessor in [default_runtime](/configs/_base_/default_runtime.py) in default, which is equivalent to:

 ```
 log_processor = dict(type='LogProcessor', window_size=20, by_epoch=True)
 ```

-Defaultly, LogProcessor catch all filed start with `loss` return by `model.forward`.
+Defaultly, LogProcessor catches all filed start with `loss` return by `model.forward`.
 For example in the following model, `loss1` and `loss2` will be logged automatically without additional configuration.

 ```
 from mmengine.model import BaseModel